Missing Teeth? We Can Help

 Replacing missing teeth may involve partial or full dentures based on the number of missing teeth.
 Before treatment with a denture, your dentist will examine your teeth and take note of the place with the missing teeth to design dentures that will fit perfectly.

-Partial dentures may be recommended as a quick fix before fitting bridges.
-The base of partial dentures is made of plastic or metal, and those with metal base plates are stronger, lighter but more expensive.
+Recommended as a quick fix before fitting bridges.
+The base is made of plastic or metal; metal base plates are stronger and lighter but more expensive.

-Full dentures are usually used by people with a lot of missing teeth and decayed gums but the gum have to heal before the full denture can be fitted.
-The gum may take months to heal depending on the severity of the decay.
-Your teeth may require a few adjustments before you can have your denture fitted.
+Used by people with a lot of missing teeth.
+The gum must heal before the full denture can be fitted, which may take months depending on the severity of decay.

 How to keep your dentures in place